 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 AOTA’s phone number is (301) 652-AOTA.
-In 2002, the OTA Program was accredited for ten years, the longest time span awarded by ACOTE.
+In 2013, the OTA Program was re-accredited for the second time for ten years, the longest period awarded by ACOTE.

 Upon completion of the OTA Program, graduates will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states, including Texas, require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 A felony conviction may affect a graduate's ability to take the NBCOT exam or attain state licensure.

 Credentialing consists of various forms of recognition that an individual has met prescribed standards to engage in professional practice.
 For the occupational therapy assistant, there are two types of credentialing of which one need to be aware: certification and licensure.
 Information on these types of credentialing is provided below.